 Mothra’s fairies, twin ladies, appear to the Chûjô family, warning them.
 Mankind has violated the sanctity of life by using the skeleton of the original Godzilla in the construction of Mechagodzilla.
 They must return the bones to the sea, or Mothra will attack.
-When the humans point out that Mechagodzilla is their only defense against Godzilla, the fairies promise that Mothra will defend them.
+The humans point out that Mechagodzilla is their only defense against Godzilla.
+So the fairies promise that Mothra will defend them.
 But only if they return Godzilla’s bones.
 Due to the imminent danger, the Japanese prime minister refuses to decommission Mechagodzilla, however.

 Soon enough, Godzilla attacks.
-Yoshito’s father and nephew signal Mothra by duplicating Mothra’s symbol from school desks at an evacuated school.
-Soon, a three-way brawl in effect, with Godzilla vs. Mothra and Mechagodzilla being tag-teamed, so to speak.
+Yoshito’s father and nephew signal Mothra ….
+By duplicating Mothra’s symbol from school desks at an evacuated school.
+Soon, a three-way brawl in effect.
+Godzilla vs. Mothra and Mechagodzilla being tag-teamed, so to speak.
 Mothra’s egg hatches and its’ twin larvae emerge and try to come to Mothra’s defense.
-Mechagodzilla is down, and Yoshito comes to the rescue, trying to do what repairs he can, getting Mechagodzilla back into the battle.
-At one point, Mechagodzilla breaks free of human control, seizes the injured Godzilla, and flies them both to the bottom of the sea.
+Mechagodzilla is down, and Yoshito comes to the rescue, trying to do what repairs he can.
+He gets Mechagodzilla back into the battle.
+At one point, Mechagodzilla breaks free of human control.
+It seizes the injured Godzilla, and flies them both to the bottom of the sea.

 Godzilla: Tokyo S.O.S. isn’t a bad Godzilla movie, but not exceptional, either.
 I rate it 2.5 stars out of 5.